risk-first/website/docs/risks/Dependency-Risks/On-Software-Dependencies.md

 ![Software Dependency Ergonomics:  adopting complex dependencies](/img/generated/risks/software-dependency/ergonomics2.svg)

 Adopting complex software dependencies (as shown in the diagram above) might allow you to avoid complexity in your own codebase.
-However, this likely gives you a longer learning curve before you understand the tool, and you _might_ run into issues later where the tool fails to do something critical that you wanted (a [Dead End Risk](/tags/Dead-End-Risk)).
+However, this likely gives you a longer learning curve before you understand the tool, and you _might_ run into issues later where the tool fails to do something critical that you wanted (a [Lock-In Risk](/tags/Lock-In-Risk)).

 Using a software dependency allows us to split a project's complexity into two:

  - The inner complexity of the dependency (how it works internally, its own [internal complexity](/risks/Complexity-Risk#kolmogorov-complexity)).
- - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](/tags/Protocol-Risk), which will be a function of the complexity of the tool itself.
+ - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](/tags/Communication-Risk), which will be a function of the complexity of the tool itself.

 ![Types of Complexity For a Software Dependency](/img/generated/risks/software-dependency/protocol-complexity.svg)